GouravSittam/DevTinder/README.md

 ## 🧑‍💻 Contributing

+We welcome contributions!
+To get started:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/YourFeature`)
 3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
+4. Push to your branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

+Please follow the [Conventional Commits](https://www.conventionalcommits.org/) style and ensure your code passes linting and tests.

 ---

 ## 🛡️ Security & Best Practices

-- Use HTTPS in production for both frontend and backend.
+- Use HTTPS in production for both frontend and backend
-- Set secure cookie options (`httpOnly`, `secure`, `sameSite`).
+- Set secure cookie options (`httpOnly`, `secure`, `sameSite`)
-- Restrict CORS origins in productions.
+- Restrict CORS origins in production
-- Store secrets and credentials in environment variables.
+- Store secrets and credentials in environment variables
+- Regularly update dependencies

 ---

 ## 📞 Contact

-For questions, suggestions, or support, open an issue or contact [Abhinandan Sah](https://github.com/Abhinandan-Sah).
+For questions, suggestions, or support, open an issue or contact [Gourav Chaudhary](https://github.com/GouravSittam).

 ---

-## 📃 License By
+## 📃 License

-This project is licensed by Abhinandan Sah
+This project is licensed under the MIT License by Gourav Chaudhary.